TLRD Key Takeaways

 “Vector graphics use lines, points, and polygons to represent an image.
 [They are] ideally suited for images that consist of simple geometric shapes (for example, logos, text, icons, and so on), and deliver sharp results at every resolution and zoom setting, which makes them an ideal format for high-resolution screens and assets that need to be displayed at varying sizes.”
 Scalable Vector Graphics are the most popular format on the web.
 They are used mostly for logos and other simple on-site elements.”

-SVGs (Scalable Vector Graphics) are the most popular vector format.
+SVGs (Scalable Vector Graphics) is the most popular vector format.
 The World Wide Web Consortium (W3C) developed them and they are based on XML and all modern web browsers should support them.

 The thing that makes SVGs so fantastic is that they do not lose an ounce of quality based on device or screen resolution.
 You heard me right not a single ounce.